-Figure 4.6-1 Rock Cove An aerial photo showing early sedimentation impacts from the Piper Road landslide Figure Credit Department of Ecology (2007).
+Figure 4.6-1 Rock Cove

+An aerial photo showing early sedimentation impacts from the Piper Road landslide

+Higure Credit Department of Ecology (2005)

 The Rock Cove reach includes the waterbody otherwise known as the Stevenson Mill Pond, Stevenson Lake, Rock Creek Pond, or Hegewald Mill Pond.
-Rock Cove is located in the city, is connected to Rock Creek Reach 1 at its mouth, and is to the north of Columbia River Reach 3, separated by the highway/railroad berm.
-The reach includes all of Rock Cove, the northern fill slope of SR 14, and western portions of the Skamania County

-1080 Fairgrounds, the Columbia Gorge Interpretive Center, other County-owned properties, and three residential properties.
+Rock Cove is located in the city and connected to Rock Creek Reach 1 to the north of Columbia River Reach 3.
+The reach includes all of Rock Cove, the northern fill slope of SR 14, and western portions of the Skamania County Fairgrounds, the Columbia Gorge Interpretive Center, other County-owned properties, and three residential properties.
 Including the islands in the cove, there are ~18,800 linear feet of shoreline, 69 acres of water, and 35 acres of shorelands.
-There is presently a lack of clarity regarding whether this reach is a shoreline of statewide significance.
+This reach is not a shoreline of statewide significance.